Skip to content

 After resetting the password, sign into your Samsung phone with the new credentials.
 Then go to Settings > Accounts and backup > Manage accounts > Samsung account > Remove account.
 Confirm with your password.

-We tested this on a Galaxy S23 running One UI 6.1, and the reset email arrived in about 15 seconds.
+We tested this on a Galaxy S23 running One UI 6.1, and the reset email arrived quickly.

 #What if You Can’t Access Your Recovery Email?